Tacsiazuma/workmail-spam-filter/readme.md

         accountId: "1234567890"
     });

+To create an initial empty configuration for the classifier, run

+    npx workmail-spam-filter@latest init

-Create an initial configuration for the classifier which will be deployed to s3
+and it will create a `config.json` in the folder `db` which will be deployed to S3.
+And then deploy it:

-## Initial configuration
+    cdk deploy

 Once deployed to the same account and region as the workmail organization, you can reference it on the UI as an synchrounous lambda inbound rule.
 Spam messages will be moved to the junk folder.

 TODO:

 - [x] Add an S3 bucket to reference naive bayes classifier config from
+- [x] Add CLI to create initial config
+- [ ] Check the body of the message not just the subject
 - [ ] Add the ability to bounce spam messages
 - [ ] Add automation to train on own data